greenpeace-cee/sktokens/README.md

 Now, when creating a new email/letter, the tokens should appear in your token browser under a category matching your display name.

+## Known Issues

+* The UI doesn't register with Civi.
+It only works if you copy the files in `ang` to the same location in the SearchKit extension.

 ## Possible future features

 * Add rewrite option similar to table/list displays.